Gold coin; Denomination: Ryal (also called a rose noble)

 The ryal was valued at 10 shillings.

 The King standing facing in a ship which is decorated with a rose and has a banner inscribed E flying at the stern.
-The King is crowned and wearing armour, he holds a sword and a shield quartered with the arms of England and France.
-There is an E in the sea below the ship.
-Around, EDWARD DI GRA REX ANGL Z FRAN DNS IB
+The King is crowned and wearing armour, he holds a sword and a shield quartered with the arms of England and France; around, EDWARD DI GRA REX ANGL Z FRAN DNS IB

-At the centre a rose radiate over a floriated cross with a lis at the end of each arm, in each angle, a lion passant, guardant below a crown; all within a tressure of eight arches; around, (lis) IHC AVTEM TRANSIENS PER MEDIVM ILLORVM IBAT (translation: but Jesus passing through the midst of them went His way; from Luke iv, 30).
+At the centre a rose radiate over a floriated cross with a lis at the end of each arm, in each angle, a lion passant, guardant below a crown; all within a tressure of eight arches; around, (crown) IHC AVT TRANSIENS PER MEDIVM ILLORV IBAT (translation: but Jesus passing through the midst of them went His way; from Luke iv, 30).

 Transfer from National Gallery of Victoria (NGV), 15/3/1976